-Phoenix Games, known as Phoenix Games Ltd. in England, Phoenix Games B.V. in the Netherlands, Phoenix Games Asia in Thailand, and collectively as Phoenix Games Group, was a Dutch multinational game developer and publisher of cheap, bargain-bin games.
+Phoenix Games, known as Phoenix Games Ltd. in England, Phoenix Games B.V. in the Netherlands, Phoenix Games Asia in Thailand, and collectively as Phoenix Games Group, was a Dutch multinational game developer and video game publisher.
 Self-described as a Super Budget Publisher, the companys business model was in the production and publishing of games sourced from small, independent developers at a limited time and budget, likely in order to get a quick return on investment with as little money and time as possible.
 Where as with most publishers production takes several months for budget games (or licensed tie-ins) to years for big-name, AAA-quality titles, Phoenix claims a 3-5 month turnaround time for works published under their label.

-Despite not attracting mainstream attention from major video game magazines and review sites due to their frugal nature, Phoenix gained notoriety among gaming circles due to the abysmal quality of their games, some of which are nominally a game i.e. those produced in collaboration with Dingo Pictures, a German studio infamous for producing ripoffs of Disney cartoons amongst others, and Aqua Pacific, a similar company.
+Despite not attracting mainstream attention from major video game magazines and review sites due to their frugal nature, Phoenix gained notoriety among gaming circles due to the quality of their games; some of these games being produced in collaboration with Dingo Pictures, a German studio infamous for producing ripoffs of Disney cartoons amongst others, and Aqua Pacific, a similar company.

 Games published/developed by Phoenix Games: